EVOLUTIONARY PARABLES are

 WHAT ARE GREAT STORY PARABLES?

 Such parables are vignettes or episodes of the all-embracing grand story of the Universe, Earth, and Life.
-They are vignettes, little stories, each complete and satisfying in and of itself, intended to instruct and inspire.
+(This story is also known, in academia, as Big History) They are vignettes, little stories, each complete and satisfying in and of itself, intended to instruct and inspire.
 As with the Arabian Scheherazade tales (The Thousand and One Nights) and the British cycle of stories organized around King Arthur and the Knights of the Round Table, the Universe Story is a story best articulated as a family of subsidiary tales.

 WHY DO WE NEED PARABLES TO TELL THE STORY?